jacobvarner/hoops-jacobvarner/_posts/2020-8-20-sec-in-the-nba-draft-2000s-overview.md

 The SEC had five players selected with three of them sneaking into the first round.

-With the very last pick in the first round, the New York Knicks selected David Lee out of Florida and he actually ended up going on to one of the more productive careers for players taken in the 2005 NBA Draft.
+With the very last pick in the first round, the New York Knicks selected David Lee out of Florida and he ended up going on to one of the more productive careers for players taken in the 2005 NBA Draft.

 {% include ad-content.html %}